 Since most tourists take it from the Bur Dubai Abra Station, those boats can get really crowded, which is not ideal especially in current times.
 Try taking the abra from a different station, like Al Fahidi Marine Transport Station, to avoid the crowds and enjoy the experience more comfortably.
 Depending on where you take the abra, the ride is going to be 3 to 7 minutes.

-If you’re visiting the Gold Souk in the afternoon, afterward you can take an abra ride back and enjoy Al Seef at night (strolling around here and having dinner on the creekside is one of the best ways to enjoy Dubai at night).
+If you’re visiting in the afternoon, afterward you can take an abra ride back and enjoy Al Seef at night (strolling around here and having dinner on the creekside is one of the best ways to enjoy Dubai at night).

-➤ Another great way of getting to Dubai’s Gold Souk location is with the Big Bus Dubai Hop On Hop Off Tour.
+➤ Another great way of getting there is with the Big Bus Dubai Hop On Hop Off Tour.
 Since you can create your own personalized itinerary, you can hop on and off as many times as you want at the attractions you want to explore.
-The Dubai Gold Souk Mall is one of those attractions, as is the equally sought-after Spice Souk Dubai and other top rated landmarks. ➥ BOOK IT HERE
+The Dubai Gold Souk Mall is one of those attractions, as is the equally sought-after Spice Souk and other top rated landmarks. ➥ BOOK IT HERE

-➤ If you plan to get there by any other means, the Gold Souk Dubai address is Gold Corner Building, 3rd Floor (Gold Souq, Deira)
+➤ If you plan to get there by any other means, the Gold Souk address is Gold Corner Building, 3rd Floor (Gold Souq, Deira).

 ➤ If you have limited time in Dubai and want to see all the highlights in one day, check out the Old and Modern Dubai City Tour.
 You’ll explore the best attractions in both parts of Dubai with a professional guide, ready to answer all your questions.
-You’ll stop by The Pointe, Palm Jumeirah and the iconic Burj Al Arab, among other landmarks, and you’ll get to see the Gold Souk in Dubai when visiting the souk quarters.
+You’ll stop by The Pointe, Palm Jumeirah and the iconic Burj Al Arab, among other landmarks, and you’ll get to see and buy gold at the the Gold Souk.
 Pick-up and drop-off are included. ➥ CHECK IT OUT HERE

 Best Tours to the Dubai Gold Souk

-Unless you plan on buying gold in Dubai, the Dubai Gold Souk prices are non-existent, since there’s no entrance fee.
+Unless you plan on buying gold in Dubai, it doesn’t cost anything to visit the gold market since there’s no entrance fee.
 However, there are certain things to consider before you decide to embark on this trip by yourself.

 If you’re a woman traveling solo, men can get pretty insistent when you visit their shops and make you feel really uncomfortable.
 Even if you’re traveling with someone else it can be overwhelming the number of people trying to force their products on you.

 Editor Note: We visited the Dubai Gold Souk on our own, but if I were going back, I’d definitely hire a guide or join a tour.
 Wandering on our own felt overwhelming for the number of people trying to get us into their shops, and at the same time underwhelming because we didn’t know what we were looking at.
-That’s why I highly recommend visiting the Gold Souk in Deira with a tour.
+That’s why I highly recommend visiting the Gold Souk in Deira with a tour (even more if you’re planning to buy gold!).

 There are several tours to the area that include the Gold Souk in their itinerary, and you’ll not only feel safer but also understand about the commercial district of Deira and the history of this iconic market.
 I’ve researched the best tours that include a visit to the gold market in Dubai so you can choose the one that fits your interests.